pydantic/pydantic/docs/usage/types.md

 ```
 _(This script is complete, it should run "as is")_

+!!! note
+    Using the [Annotated Fields syntax](../schema/#typingannotated-fields) can be handy to regroup
+    the `Union` and `discriminator` information.
+See below for an example!

 #### Nested Discriminated Unions

 Only one discriminator can be set for a field but sometimes you want to combine multiple discriminators.